The Library offers select services to alumni and staff of Saint Xavier University.

 Alumni who have not registered with the University can still use a variety of public domain tools from on or off campus, and should contact their public libraries which often offer many fulltext databases from home once users register for a public library card.

-Due to our limited seating capacity during the COVID pandemic, Alumni should use other locations (Scholars Den, cafeteria) for general study space.
+Due to our limited seating capacity and swipe card access restrictions, during the COVID pandemic, Alumni should use other locations (Scholars Den, cafeteria) for general study space and to access the wifi network.

 SXU BOOKS: With a valid Cougar Card or Alumni Card, staff and Alumni can borrow an unlimited number of books from the SXU Library.
 The borrowing period is eight weeks, and items may be renewed once.
 Four movies from the Library may be borrowed for fourteen days, and items may not be renewed.